Patent Pending

 The Solution

-EYEVA™ uses a custom-trained YOLO v11 machine learning model running on a Raspberry Pi 5 with a Hailo AI HAT and dual infrared cameras to detect drift events in real time and deliver an immediate biofeedback alert.
+EYEVA™ uses a custom-trained YOLO v11 machine learning model running on a Raspberry Pi 5 with an AI accelerator and infrared cameras to detect drift events in real time and deliver an immediate biofeedback alert.

 $345